th-moore/techdegree-fewd-project-7/README.md

 2. [**DONE**] General spacing and arrangement of the elements matches the layout of the widget in the mockup.

 ### Exceeds Expectations
-1. Displays working autocomplete search input field that lets the user search for members.
+1. [**DONE**] Displays working autocomplete search input field that lets the user search for members.

 ___